mockoon/cli/README.md

 ### `mockoon-cli dockerize`

-Generates a Dockerfile used to build a self-contained image of a mock API.
+Generates a Dockerfile used to build a self-contained image of one or more mock API.
 After building the image, no additional parameters will be needed when running the container.
 This command takes similar flags as the [`start` command](#mockoon-start).

-Please note that this command will extract your Mockoon environment from the file you provide and put it side by side with the generated Dockerfile.
+Please note that this command will copy your Mockoon environment from the file you provide and put it side by side with the generated Dockerfile.
 Both files are required in order to build the image.

 For more information on how to build the image: [Using the dockerize command](#using-the-dockerize-command)